YunoHost-Apps/vpnclient_ynh/README.md

 ## Features

 * Port selection, with UDP or TCP
-* Authentication based on certificates (and an optional login)
+* Authentication based on certificates or login (or both)
 * IPv6 compliant (with a delegated prefix)
 * Set an IPv6 from your delegated prefix (*prefix::1*) on the server, to use for the AAAA records
 * Use native IPv6 if available for creating the tunnel